panchr/Focus-AI/README.md

 Focus AI
 ========

-This repository contains all of my work (other than readings) for my Senior Honors Focus Project.
+This repository contains all of my work (other than readings) for my Senior Focus Honors project.

 I am researching gameplaying AI and how they interact with human players.
 Specifically, I want to learn how to create an AI that can play a gamelike a regular human does.